True story about life lessons

 except the address of their sponsor.
 They left the railroad depot and walked and walked, slowly making their way to their sponsor’s home.
 There they were informed that their sponsor had died and along with him, so had the promise of a job.

 My great-grandparents had many difficult years.
 My Great-grandma got a job cleaning houses.
-They were proud people who refused to ask for much .
+They were proud people who refused to ask for much help.
 They raised the children right there in Algona, Iowa.
 My great-grandparents refused to speak Swedish while the children were at home.
 They demanded that the children learned to speak English fluently.
 The five children all graduated from high school, something that neither of my great-grandparents had been allowed to do.
 The four girls all went on to further their education and became teachers.
 A flu epidemic took one of the girls during her first year of teaching.
 The son went to law school and became an attorney.

 Oh, and what did my Great-grandfather Sundstrom do for a living that allowed all of his children to lead productive and rewarding lives?
 What did he do to make it possible for them to go to college?